 How can I communicate with my child while he/she is away?

 You should receive a safe arrival call from the host family when your child arrives at the host home.
-If you do not receive a call, you are more than welcome to call The Fresh Air Fund.
-Please remember, it can take all day to travel to a Friendly Town (depending on where the host lives).
+If you do not receive a call, you are welcome to call The Fresh Air Fund.
+Please remember, it can take hours to travel to a Friendly Town (depending on where the host lives).
 Even if the bus is due to arrive in the Friendly Town at 3:00 PM, the family might live another hour away from the bus stop and/or the family might choose to go out for dinner or to stop for ice cream along the way.
 Do not worry if you don’t hear from the family until bedtime on the first night.

 You should discuss how often you will speak with your child before they leave, and then confirm your confirmation schedule once your child arrives.
 Phone calls sometimes make a child homesick.
 Please do not call, especially at night, if you sense that your child is homesick.
 Hearing your voice can make it harder for a child to adjust to their new environment.
 We suggest that you call at the start of the day, when your child is excited and can share with you the planned activities for the day.
 Feel free to contact the host family for updates without speaking to your child.